lzif/zevy-note/README.md

 - **Unified Platform**: Text, visual, and collaborative tools in one place.
 - **Privacy First**: Your ideas are secure, always.
 - **Open Source**: Accessible, community-driven, and transparent.
+- **Offline-First Support**: Access and edit your notes anytime, anywhere, even without an internet connection.

 Join us in reshaping how ideas are captured and shared.
 Let your creativity soar with ZephyrVault.